timescale/docs/use-timescale/user-defined-actions/about-user-defined-actions.md

    END; LANGUAGE <language>;
 ```

-This very simple example of a function returns the total row count of a table
+This is an example of a function returns the total row count of a table
 within a database.

 <Highlight type="cloud"